 On the job learning, however, does not include throwing anyone in the deep end without proper training.
 Learning begins as soon as someone joins us, with an in-depth, structured onboarding plan to help the newcomer familiarize themselves with their role, their colleagues and Valmet as a whole.
 Next up are functional basics and Valmet fundamentals, which apply to all Valmet employees and cover issues such as processes, tools, safety and more.
 The business lines, areas and functions also contribute to the training mix, holding trainings on relevant business critical issues.
 Once equipped with the knowledge you need to succeed, you’re free to take a dip.

 Valmet's global training portfolio is designed to motivate individuals and inspire new thinking, bring minds together from around the world, and ultimately, support growth and drive our strategic initiatives and Must-Wins.
 When building these programs we do not settle for the ordinary but create new learning methods – like the Dragon's Den to mark the conclusion of the Innovation Pathways program.

-In 2019, we are running five global training programs: Champions in Services, Leading through Lean, Sales Journey, Innovation Pathways and a new program on Project execution.
-So far more than 2000 Valmet professionals have participated the programs since they began in 2015 and the feedback and results have been great.
+In 2020, we are running six global training programs: Champions in Services, Leading through Lean, Sales Journey, Innovation Pathways, Excellence in Project Management and a new program called Forward Together.
+So far more than 2300 Valmet professionals have participated the programs since they began in 2015 and the feedback and results have been great.